-Owning a vacation home or cabin is a source of enjoyment for a lot of Alberta families.
+Owning a vacation home or cabin is a source of enjoyment for a lot of families.
 It can also be a solid source of income.
 Be sure to know of your rights and responsibilities as a property owner who rents.

-Bow Valley Insurance of Calgary has been serving the insurance needs of Alberta for 36 years.
+Bow Valley Insurance has been serving the insurance needs of Alberta for 36 years.
 We are an independent brokerage providing excellent insurance products from the country’s most reputable providers, includingrental property coverage for those thinking of renting out their home.

 A thorough review of the current policy covering your holiday property may reveal that you are not covered for renting out your cabin to others.